Optimal Transport Model Distributional Robustness: Experiments

 \subsection{Experiments on a Single Model}

 To evaluate the performance of our proposed method for one particle training, we conducted experiments using three different architectures: WideResNet28x10, Pyramid101, and Densenet121.
-We compared the results of our approach against models trained using SAM optimizer as our baseline.
-For consistency with the original SAM paper, we adopted their setting and used $\rho = 0.05$ for experiments on CIFAR10 and $\rho=0.1$ on CIFAR100 and report the result in Table \ref{tab:exp-1model}.
+We compared our approach's results against models trained with SAM optimizer as our baseline.
+For consistency with the original SAM paper, we adopted their setting, using $\rho = 0.05$ for CIFAR-10 experiments and $\rho=0.1$ for CIFAR-100 and report the result in Table \ref{tab:exp-1model}.
 In our OT-MDR method, we chose different values of $\rho$ for each half of the mini-batch $B$, and denoted $\rho_1$ for $B_1$ and $\rho_2$ for $B_2$, where $\rho_2 = 2\rho_1$ to be simplified (this simplified setting is used in all experiments).
-To ensure a fair comparison with SAM, we also set $\rho_1=0.05$ for experiments on CIFAR10, and $\rho_1=0.1$ for experiments on CIFAR100.
-Our approach outperformed the baseline with significant gaps, as shown in Table \ref{tab:exp-1model}.
-On average, our method achieved a 0.73\% improvement on CIFAR10 and a 1.68\% improvement on CIFAR100 compared to SAM.
+To ensure a fair comparison with SAM, we also set $\rho_1=0.05$ for CIFAR-10 experiments and $\rho_1=0.1$ for CIFAR-100.
+Our approach outperformed the baseline with significant gaps, as indicated in Table \ref{tab:exp-1model}.
+On average, our method achieved a 0.73\% improvement on CIFAR-10 and a 1.68\% improvement on CIFAR-100 compared to SAM.
 These results demonstrate the effectiveness of our proposed method for achieving higher accuracy in one-particle model training.

 We conduct experiments to compare our OT-MDR with bSAM \cite{bsam_iclr23}, SGD, and SAM \cite{foret2021sharpnessaware} on Resnet18.
-The results, shown in Table \ref{tab:compare-bsam}, demonstrate that the OT-MDR approach consistently outperforms all baselines by a large margin.
+The results, shown in Table \ref{tab:compare-bsam}, demonstrate that the OT-MDR approach consistently outperforms all baselines by a substantial margin.
 Here we note that we cannot evaluate bSAM on the architectures used in Table \ref{tab:exp-1model} because the authors did not release the code.
-We instead run our OT-MDR with the setting mentioned in the original paper.
+Instead, we run our OT-MDR with the setting mentioned in the original bSAM paper.